Dweej-Patel/cloud-CommentsService/README.md

-This is the repo for the microservice that has the building info.
+This is the repo for the microservice that will allow communication between tenant and management.